omar-the-junior/omar-the-junior/README.md

 Fullstack web developer
 -----------------------

 I've been learning to code for 6 years now.
-I started with HTML and CSS and built some small school projects and later I started diving deeper into web development I started searching for courses online to teach me basic HTML & CSS also learned SASS to organize me CSS code for large projects.
+I started with HTML and CSS and built some small school projects and later I started diving deeper into web development I started searching for courses online to teach me basic HTML & CSS also learned SASS to organize my CSS code for large projects.
 About two years ago I started learning NodeJS on MDN after that I dived deeper into NodeJs and extended my knowledge by taking the advanced full-stack web development nano degree provided by Udacity and EGFWD.

 *   🌍  I'm based in Egypt (Beni-suef)
 *   ✉️  You can contact me at [omarmasoudonline@gmail.com](mailto:omarmasoudonline@gmail.com)